May 1, 2020 – COVID dreams

 May 30, 2020 – Protests in Seattle

-It’s weird being an office manager without an office to manage, and I brace myself for a reduction in hours if our firm starts to lose contracts because of the ongoing trade war with China.
-(In retrospect, this fear would turn out to be completely unjustified.)
+It’s weird being an office manager without an office to manage, and I’m concerned that our firm may lose contracts because of the ongoing trade war with China (a fear that would turn out to be unjustified.)

 It’s been another totally non-creative week, and even the simple things I try to do today take four times as long as they should.
 I finish 4 face masks in the time I usually complete 20.
-I’m still not sleeping well.
-I wake up angry, and I want to eat and drink everything in the house.
+I’m not sleeping well.
+I wake up angry.
+I want to eat everything in the house.

 I don’t like this new normal.
 I want a new one.